mdancho84/mdancho84.github.io/_posts/2018-12-04-time-series-forecasting.md

 > _The article showcases __time series machine learning__ using multiple data sources including alternative data, advanced tools like artificial neural networks, with a focus on business value: __saving a hypothetical client $10.5M__ with a 10% improvement in forecast performance_

 This is an __end-to-end analysis of a real-world project__ that a leading data science consultant has graciously provided. [__Blaine Bateman__](https://www.linkedin.com/in/blainebateman/) is the Founder and Chief Data Engineer at [EAF LLC](http://www.eaf-llc.com/).
 He specializes in business forecasting.
-He's also a student in the [__Data Science For Business With R (DS4B 201-R) Course__](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?product_id=635023&coupon_code=DS4B15) offered through [Business Science University](https://university.business-science.io/).
+Blaine is also a student in the [__Data Science For Business With R (DS4B 201-R) Course__](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?product_id=635023&coupon_code=DS4B15) offered through [Business Science University](https://university.business-science.io/).
 Blaine showcases a number of advanced techniques including using [__Keras__](https://tensorflow.rstudio.com/keras/) to create a cutting-edge deep learning model.

 What I like most about this analysis is the process he uses to __create business value__ for his clients, which is the [__Business Science Problem Framework and CRISP-DM__](https://www.business-science.io/business/2018/06/19/business-science-problem-framework.html) taught in the [DS4B 201-R Course](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?product_id=635023&coupon_code=DS4B15).
 Blaine's focus is on generating business value in terms of [Return-On-Investment (ROI)](https://www.investopedia.com/terms/r/returnoninvestment.asp).
 This is how real-world data science is done.